ISAITB/docs-itb-ta/source/login/index.rst

 .. figure:: ../screenshots/login.PNG
   :align: center

-Your account credentials are those provided to you by the test bed administrator.
+Your account credentials are those configured during installation or provided to you by another test bed administrator.
 Note that the email address
 defined for the account is not necessarily an active address.
 It is rather a "functional" email address that is linked to the test bed.
 You are not expected to receive emails on this address.